sorentwo/neutrino/README.md

 ## Processing

-More often than not processing refers to image processing, though it can be any post upload asset processing.
+More often than not processing refers to image processing, though it can be any post-upload asset processing.
 Asset processing requires defining a processor pipeline, and is performed by a set of `process` directives, each applied in sequence.